0xsoniclabs/daphne/README.md

 This can enable swift prototyping of various solutions for the network, free of the complexities of the main repository.

-Message passing between simulated nodes is done synchronously as of yet, while asynchronous messaging is currently WIP.

 The simulation is not strictly deterministic as it is multi-threaded.

-Notably, the project currently lacks a `main` function, meaning the only way to interact with its code is via testing.
-As future work, a proper entry point will be developed, with the facility to specify a network scenario that is to be simulated, along with its parameters.

 # Useful commands